kekeedme/kekeedme.github.io/projects/Miscellaneous/QuantumHOscillator.md

-# Three Flavors of the Quantum Harmonic Oscillator
+# Three Flavors of the Quantum Harmonic Oscillator (Introduction)
 ## Discussion of the Classical System
 A harmonic oscillator is a physical system in which, the force required to restore the system to its equilibrium position is proportional to the displacement from equilibrium.
 Classically, the harmonic oscillator model is usually applied